HeleneRebelo/Recommender-Systems/README.md

 ## Folder Structure

-/docs: This directory contains the final presentation for the project.
+/docs: This directory contains the final presentation for the project and some images.

 /src: Inside this folder, you will find the Notebook with the codes.